Air consists of nitrogen. Revolutionary change in air composition

 • Carbon dioxide.

-We inhale oxygen, we exhale carbon dioxide.
-Every student knows this information.
+We inhale oxygen, exhale carbon dioxide.
+Every schoolchild knows this information.
 But where does oxygen come from?
 The main source of oxygen production is green plants.
 They are also consumers of carbon dioxide.

 The world is interesting.
-In all ongoing life processes, the rule of maintaining balance is observed.
-If something has gone from somewhere, then something has come somewhere.
-So it is with air.
+In everything that happens life processes the rule of maintaining balance is observed.
+If something went from somewhere, then something came from somewhere.
+Same with air.
 Green spaces produce the oxygen that humanity needs to breathe.
-Humans take in oxygen and give off carbon dioxide, which in turn is used by plants.
+Humans consume oxygen and release carbon dioxide, which in turn feeds plants.
 Thanks to this system of interaction, life exists on planet Earth.

-Knowing what the air we breathe consists of, and how much it is polluted in modern times, it is necessary to protect the flora of the planet and do everything possible to increase the representatives of green plants.
+Knowing what the air we breathe consists of and how much it is polluted in modern times, it is necessary to protect the plant world of the planet and do everything possible to increase the number of green plants.